cscart/docs/en/user_guide/users/vendors/account_balance.rst

     **Vendors** are available only in **Multi-Vendor**.

+The money from all purchases in a Multi-Vendor store goes to the store owner.
+The owner then manually splits the money among vendors and then registers these payouts.

 The root administrator can review the income and expenditure statistics (total, per vendor, per period) and register payouts to vendors under **Vendors → Account balance**.

-The section contains the sorted list of all vendors, incomes, and payouts.
+This section contains the sorted list of all vendors, incomes, and payouts.
 To filter the list, use the search form to the right of the list.
 To make the search results more precise, use the **Advanced search** option.

 .. image:: img/account_balance.png
     :align: center
-    :alt: The Account balance page
+    :alt: The Account balance page in Multi-Vendor

 Every entry on the list has the following attributes: